 - Custom navigation menus

-- Business directories
+- Business listing directories

-- Automatically sell spots on your blog
+- Automatically sell and manage advertising on your site

-- Set appointments and reminders
+- Set up client appointments and appointment reminders

-- Help customers make reservations and bookings
+- Set up reservations and bookings

 - Detect broken links and email you reports